Banana Oat Muffins

 Banana oatmeal muffin with a bite taken out

-No, quick-cooking oats cannot be used in these banana oat muffins.
-It’s best to use rolled oats (old fashioned oats) for these muffins.
+No, quick-cooking oats cannot be used in these muffins.
+It’s best to use rolled oats (old fashioned oats).

 Quick oats are designed to cook fast and absorb a lot of moisture.
 The rolled oats absorb moisture more slowly allowing the muffins to bake properly and have a softer texture.